victorkleb/scRNA-seq_stable_clust/README.md

 <br>

 This repository includes
-- Seven folders, each containing programs that make up a customized pipeline to implement the analyses described in the preprint
-"Finding stable clusterings of single-cell RNA-seq data"
+- Seven folders containing the pipelines for the analyses described in the preprint "Finding stable clusterings of single-cell RNA-seq data"
 - The file **Pearson_residuals_utilities_csc.py** of functions called by python programs in the pipeline folders
 <br>